Rosa Parks: Early life

 Rosa Parks was born Rosa Louise McCauley on February 4, 1913, in Tuskegee, Alabama.
 Her mother, Leona, was a teacher from Pine Level, Alabama.
 Her father, James McCauley, was a carpenter and mason from Abbeville, Alabama.
 Her name was a portmanteau of her maternal and paternal grandmothers' names: Rose and Louisa.
 In addition to her African ancestry, one of her great-grandfathers was of Scotch-Irish descent, and one of her great-grandmothers was of partial Native American ancestry.
 Her maternal grandfather, Sylvester Edwards, was the child of an enslaved woman and a plantation owner's son.

-When she was an infant, Parks moved from Tuskegee to live with her father's family in Abbeville.
+When she was a baby, Parks moved from Tuskegee to live with her father's family in Abbeville.
 When Parks and her parents arrived, the house became too crowded, and Parks's father was seldom home because of the itinerant nature of his job.
 As a result, Parks's mother left Abbeville with her, and the two relocated to Pine Level to live with Parks's mother's family.
 In Pine Level, Parks attended the African Methodist Episcopal (AME) church, a century-old independent Black denomination founded by free Blacks in Philadelphia, Pennsylvania, in the early nineteenth century.
 Baptized at age two, she remained a member of the church throughout her life.

 Her mother worked as a teacher in the nearby community of Spring Hill, where she lived during the week.
 While her mother was away, Parks lived with her grandparents on their family farm, where they grew fruit, pecan, and walnut trees and raised chickens and cows.
 At the age of six or seven, she began working on the plantation of Moses Hudson, who paid Black children 50 cents a day to pick cotton.
 Parks also learned quilting and sewing from her mother, completing her first quilt at the age of 10 and her first dress at 11.

 Growing up in Alabama, Parks faced a society characterized by racial segregation and violence.
-Alabama and other southern states began implementing segregationist policies during the 1870s and 1880s, shortly after the end of the American Civil War in 1865, culminating in a 1901 state constitutional convention that formally codified Jim Crow segregation into law.
+Alabama and other southern states began implementing segregationist policies during the 1870s and 1880s, shortly after the end of the Civil War in 1865, culminating in a 1901 state constitutional convention that formally codified Jim Crow segregation into law.
 This system enforced racial separation in nearly all aspects of life, including financial institutions, healthcare, religious facilities, burial grounds, and public transportation.
-Acts of racist violence were also widespread, with the Ku Klux Klan intensifying its activity both in Pine Level and across the United States after the end of World War I. Parks later recalled that she "heard of a lot of black people being found dead" under mysterious circumstances during her childhood.
+Acts of racist violence were also widespread, with the Ku Klux Klan intensifying its activity in Pine Level and across the United States after the end of World War I. Parks later recalled that she "heard of a lot of black people being found dead" under mysterious circumstances during her childhood.